 Criteria for Admission

-Admission into the Honors Program is primarily by invitation, but students demonstrating high academic achievement may also apply.
-Contact Professor Ward Holder, Director of the Honors Program for detailed program information and requirements.
+Admission into the Honors Program is primarily by invitation, but current students demonstrating high academic achievement may also apply.
+Contact Professor Ward Holder, Director of the Honors Program for more information.